 Yes.
 Montana is a Castle Doctrine state and has a “stand your ground” law.
 A person is justified in the use of force likely to cause death or serious bodily harm only if the person reasonably believes that the force is necessary to prevent the commission of a forcible felony.
 The law applies in an occupied structure, personal property lawfully in the person’s possession or in the possession of another who is a member of the person’s immediate family or household, or of a person whose property the person has a legal duty to protect.
 A person who is lawfully in a place or location and who is threatened with bodily injury or loss of life has no duty to retreat from a threat or to summon law enforcement assistance prior to using force.

 Does Montana Have Reciprocity?

 Yes.
 Montana recognizes concealed weapons permits from some other states.
 Non-residents must have a concealed carry permit in his or her possession along with photo identification.
-People who hold permits from the following states may not carry concealed weapons in Montana because the state laws do not expressly require background checks of permit applicants: Delaware, District of Columbia, Hawaii, Maine, New Hampshire and Rhode Island.
+People who hold permits from states that do not expressly require background checks of permit applicants may not carry concealed weapons in Montana.
+Visit the Montana gun laws page for up-to-date reciprocity information.

 Ready to Learn More About Montana Gun Laws?